nonomal/figura/README.md

 A sleek, free native macOS app that removes backgrounds from images with a minimal interface and modern design.
 It's fast!

+Note: This app wraps macOS's own native background removing functionality, and it requires macOS version 14+

 ## Features
 - **One-Click Background Removal**: Instantly remove backgrounds from any image
 - **Multiple Input Methods**: Drag & drop, paste (⌘V), or click to upload